 In September 2021, the Company was served with a complaint from the New Mexico Attorney General, alleging violations of the state's consumer protection laws in connection with the sales and marketing of its IVC filters.
-The Company's motion to dismiss certain of the claims was granted on May 10, 2022, and discovery is proceeding.
-The Company intends to vigorously defend itself in the litigation.
+The Company filed its motion to dismiss on December 27, 2021, and intends to vigorously defend itself in the litigation.
 As the case is in its early stages, the Company cannot anticipate the timing, scope, outcome or possible impact at present.

-In July 2021, the Company became aware of lawsuits that had been filed against it in state and federal courts in Georgia.
+In July 2021, the Company became aware of lawsuits that had been filed against it in state and federal court in Georgia.
 The suits were filed by plaintiffs who reside near Company facilities in Covington, GA, where ethylene oxide ("EtO") sterilization activities take place.
-There are currently approximately 210 of such suits involving approximately 310 plaintiffs.
+There are currently approximately 210 of such suits.
 The claims allege a variety of injuries, including but not limited to multiple types of cancer, allegedly attributable to exposure to EtO in the ambient air.
 The Company has meritorious defenses and intends to defend itself vigorously.